A great opportunity to check out SMBC

 Please go to Units for information on our individual units (subject) available via daytime, evening and intensive mode study.

-Note that from 2020 there will be some changes to our courses.
-We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.
+We encourage you to contact our registrars to start a conversation about what course might best suit your needs.

 The CBM is an internal SMBC program that all full-time SMBC students participate in concurrently with their ACT course.
 The program supplements and complements the accredited studies and is made up of a number of subjects and participation in the community life at College.